aitokenteam/underserved-whitepaper/README.md

 ## Contact

-For more information about Underserved AI, please refer to the whitepaper content or contact the development team.
+For more information about Underserved AI, please refer to the whitepaper content or contact the development team contact@underserved.ai